gangadhar1373/nike-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `Test Lazy loading`

-Once the page is loaded inspect and open developer tools and go to network tab and lower your speed to Slow 3G

 ### `npm test`